Calibrated Multi-Level Quantile Forecasting: Methods

-\emph{Base forecasts.} We assume the base forecasts are distributionally consistent, i.e., for all $t$.
-These base forecasts can be generated in any way, e.g., $b^\alpha_t = f^\alpha_t(x_t)$ where $f^\alpha_t$ is some (possibly time-varying) predictor trained on past data $y_1, \dots, y_{t-1}$ that optionally incorporates information from features $x_t$.
-In problems with no base forecaster, we can set all base forecasts equal to zero ($\b_t = \mathbf{0}$).
-If instead there is a point forecaster that forecasts the mean or median at each time step, we can set all base forecasts at time $t$ to the point forecast $k_t$ at time $t$ ($\b_t = [k_t, k_t, \dots, k_t]$).
+for all $t$.
+These base forecasts can be constructed in any way, e.g., \smash{$b_t^{\alpha} = f_t^{\alpha}(x_t)$} where \smash{$f_t^{\alpha}$} is some (possibly time-varying) predictor that optionally incorporates information from features $x_t$ and is trained on past data $(x_s, y_s)$, $s < t$.
+In problems with no base forecaster, we can set the base forecasts equal to zero (i.e., \smash{$b_t^{\alpha} = 0$} for all $\alpha$ and $t$).
+If instead there is a point forecaster that forecasts the mean or median $\mu_t$ at each time $t$, we can set the base forecasts to this point forecast (i.e., \smash{$b_t^{\alpha} = \mu_t$} for all $\alpha$ and $t$).

-We begin by presenting some relevant background on the Quantile Tracker method (Section \ref{sec:quantile_tracker}) that our proposed method builds upon (Section \ref{sec:multiQT}).
+We begin by presenting some relevant background on the quantile tracker, which we then build on to present our proposed method, MultiQT.

-\subsection{Background: Quantile Tracker}
+\subsection{Background: quantile tracker}